Table of contents

 Tips: Use Amazon S3 Inventory to audit your object metadata and transition objects between storage classes using S3 Lifecycle policies.
 Consider the S3 Intelligent-Tiering storage class for automatic cost optimization without manual intervention.

-3. Implement Auto Scaling to Match Demand
+3. Implement AWS Auto Scaling

 Auto Scaling allows you to automatically adjust your AWS resources based on actual demand, helping you optimize costs while maintaining performance.
 Here's what you need to know: